IHE/HIE-Whitepaper/README.md

 externally can be very significant clinically.
 A very specific healthcare related use-case is when a patient is seeking the care of a specialist.
 So, there is a need to share health information between two communities.
-The Cross-Community Access ([XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html)) profile was developed to address this need.
+The Cross-Community Access ([XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html)) Profile was developed to address this need.

 To implement [XCA](http://profiles.ihe.net/ITI/TF/Volume1/ch-18.html), a community builds two services called gateways